The Top 5 Animated Adult TV Shows Of All Time

 The show is known for its ability to hit the major news stories nearly at the speed of the newscast itself.
 Episodes usually have a turnaround time of 6 days!
 Above all else, South Park manages to use the perfect blend of raunchy comedy, social commentary and moral message to weave together an amazingly hysterical, disgusting and thought-provoking story each and every week.

 Take the moral fiber of The Simpsons, the crudeness of Beavis & Butthead, the ridiculousness of Family Guy and the wit of Archer, shove them together and you have South Park.
-Everything in one place, blended perfectly to create the single best adult animated series of all time.
+Everything in one place, blended perfectly to create the single best adult animated TV shows of all time.

 The Future of Adult Animation

-Adult animation has come a long way in just 25 years.
+Adult animated TV shows have come a long way in just 25 years.
 The bar was set, raised, raised again and raised yet again.
 At this rate, these five could be considered crap by the standards of 10 years from now.
 Though, somehow I doubt that.

-No matter where the genre goes from here, adult animation is not going away anytime soon.
+No matter where the genre goes from here, cartoons for adults are not going away anytime soon.
 With so many TV-PG and TV-14 animations out there, there’s a good chance we will see a lot more blending of kids-adult animation as well.
 And no doubt, plenty of raunch for the late night crowd as well.